 But according to the Migration Agency's website, a child with a Swedish father, but not a Swedish mother, who was born outside Sweden between July 1st, 2001 and April 1st 2015 does not automatically become a Swedish citizen unless the couple were married at the time.

-If the couple gets married after the birth and the child is still under 18, then the child can become a Swedish citizen through 'legitimation'.
+If the couple gets married after the birth and the child is still under 18, then the child can also become a Swedish citizen through 'legitimation'.
+In this case, they will be legally considered a Swedish citizen from the day their parents got married.

 - The child must have a permanent residence permit, right of residence or a residence card in Sweden